lzero1115/Truss-Simulation/README.md

-# Grid Truss Structure Simulation
+# Truss Structure Simulation

-This project simulates the deformation of a grid truss structure.
+This python project provides the mechanical simulation of grid truss structure, which solves $Kd = f$ and supports 6 DoFs for each node containing stretching, torsion and bending.

 ## Setup and Configuration